OneDrive/onedrive-sdk-csharp/samples/OneDrivePhotoBrowser/readme.md

 ### Download the sample

 1. Download the sample from [GitHub](https://github.com/OneDrive/onedrive-sdk-csharp) by choosing **Clone in Desktop** or **Download Zip**.
-3. In Visual Studio, open the **OneDrivePhotoBrowser.csproj** project file.
+3. In Visual Studio, open the **OneDriveSdk.sln** file and build it.

 ### Associate the sample app with the Windows Store

 Before you can run the sample, you must associate the app with the Windows Store.
-To do this, right-click the project and choose **Store** | **Associate app with store**.
+To do this, right-click the OneDrivePhotoBrowser project and choose **Store** | **Associate app with store**.
 Associating the app with the Windows store is reqiured for authentication to succeed.

 ## Run the sample

-1. With the sample open in Visual Studio, at the top, select **Debug** for Solution Configurations and **x86** or **x64** for Solution Platforms.
+1. With the sample open in Visual Studio, at the top, select **Debug** for Solution Configurations and **x86** or **x64** for Solution Platforms, and **OneDrivePhotoBrowser** for Startup project.
 2. Check that you are running the sample on the **Local Machine**.
 3. Press **F5** or click **Start** to run the sample.